sitepoint-editors/react-router-demo/README.md

-# React Router v5: The Complete Guide
+# React Router v6: A Beginner's Guide

-[React Router](https://reacttraining.com/react-router/) is the de facto standard routing library for React.
-This repo consists of several examples that demonstrate what you can do with react router v5.
+[React Router](https://reactrouter.com/) is the de facto standard routing library for React.
+This repo consists of several examples that demonstrate what you can do with react router v6.

-The example covered include:
+The examples covered include:

 - Basic navigational routing
 - Nested routing